School of Physical Therapy

 Mark Weber (Dallas), Professor

-Location for information: HDB 202
+Location for information: WH 202

 To enter a career as a physical therapist, a graduate degree (Doctor of Physical Therapy) is required.
 Applicants must have a bachelor’s degree and the prerequisites to be eligible to apply to the Doctor of Physical Therapy program.
 Undergraduate students at Texas Woman’s University have the opportunity to complete the prerequisites for the program while also completing a bachelor’s degree.
 Pre-Physical Therapy degree plans that include physical therapy prerequisites are offered in biology, family sciences, kinesiology, health studies, psychology, and child development.